 - Online Homework You may access all online assignments in Canvas.
-Access the Lecture Quizzes within each lecture, and access practice problems in GLC2 (Google Learning Calculus 2) the same way or, by clicking the Assignment tab on the left side of Canvas. - 2.
+Access the Lecture Quizzes (LQ) within each lecture, and access practice problems in GLC2 (Google Learning Calculus 2) or, by clicking the Assignment tab on the left side of Canvas. - 2.
 Written Homework to be uploaded in Canvas: